-- a.
-To conduct screening and reference checks for all Volunteers involved with the program, including, but not limited to, adult residents of the host home, Counsellor, club Youth Program chair, and all Rotarians and their spouses or partners who might have unsupervised contact with youth.
-All volunteers (as defined) must complete and sign a Volunteer Declaration. - To develop a system for Host Family selection and screening that includes announced and unannounced home visits and interviews both before and during the placement. - b.
+a.
+To conduct screening (including conducting a basic name search online) and reference checks for all Volunteers involved with the program, including, but not limited to, adult residents of the host home, Counsellor, club Youth Program chair, and all Rotarians and their spouses or partners who might have unsupervised contact with youth.
+All volunteers (as defined) must complete and sign a Volunteer Declaration.

+To develop a system for Host Family selection and screening that includes announced and unannounced home visits and interviews both before and during the placement.

+- b.
 To develop contingency hosting plans that will include pre-screened back-up families in the event of an emergency. - c.
 Where a Club Counsellor or Country Coordinator is due to host, to avoid the potential of a conflict of interest an alternate person must be appointed for that hosting period to act as the counsellor/coordinator. - d.
 Upon change of Host Family, the Host Family Move Notice shall be lodged immediately - e.
 To provide each student with a Safety Card and details of local support services - f.
-Ensure that the Club Counsellor is of the same sex as the student and is not a member of the student's host family. - g.
-Ensure that the Club Counsellor is trained in responding to any problems or concerns that may arise during the exchange, including the prevention of physical, sexual, and emotional abuse or harassment. - h.
+Ensure that the Club Counsellor is of the same gender as the student and is not a member of the student's host family. - g.
+Ensure that the Club Counsellor is trained in responding to any problems or concerns that may arise during the exchange, including the prevention of physical, sexual, and psychological abuse or harassment. - h.
 To provide mandatory training on sexual abuse and harassment prevention for host families, outbound students, inbound students, and their parents or legal guardians. - i.
-Follow the RI Sexual Abuse and Harassment Reporting Guidelines.
+Follow the RI Sexual Abuse and Harassment Reporting Guidelines. - j.
+To report all serious incidents (accidents, crimes, early returns, deaths) involving Youth Exchange students to the District immediately.